Broker Negligence Attorney

 Brokers have a duty to their clients to act with care.
 Failure to do so may result in a cause of action for negligence.
 The bar for proving negligence is not as high as fraud or misrepresentation, but collecting damages can be difficult without knowledgeable counsel.
+Contact an experienced broker negligence attorney at Zamansky LLC to help with broker negligence claims.

 Elements of a Broker Negligence Claim